kasem-sm/SlimeKT/README.md

 ## What's next

 SlimeKT is a _Work In Progress_ project and there are several features/ideas which are yet to be implemented.
-You can help us by contributing.
-Please don't forget to create a issue/feature request or pick any one you like.
+You can help us in our journey by contributing your skills.
+Please don't forget to create a issue/feature request first or pick any existing one.

-## Contribution
+## Contributions and Contributors

 There is no special rules for contributing your expertise and making the open source community more powerful.
 Just don't forget to file a issue or start a discussion so that I may not be surprised when you create a pull request.
 Running `spotlessApply` before creating a pull request would be _cherry on the cake_.

+* Special thanks to our contributors
+  - Be the first one here 😎

 ## Articles related to this project